 This service includes:

-- An Extended Priority Revision Period - 10 business days
+An Extended Priority Revision Period of 10 business days

 Closing date fast approaching?
 First drafts are typically ready for review in five business days.
 If your closing date is fast approaching, you can get your first drafts in three business days with an additional $49 rush fee.